 The growth in PayPal’s annual revenue for fiscal 2019 was less than the previous year.
 PayPal global revenue in 2018 surpassed $15,451 million ($15.5 billion), with 18% YoY growth.

-In fiscal 2016, PayPal achieved the much-awaited milestone of $10 billion in yearly revenue.
-In the last eight years, PayPal revenue increased over 3 folds, from $4.49 billion to $15.46 billion.
-In the coming years, the growth rate is expected to accelerate further as the exploded adoption of the internet and mobile has revolutionised the global e-commerce market.
-The global retail e-commerce sales is estimated to amount to $3.4 trillion, and a big chunk of it would be transacted via online.
+In fiscal 2016, PayPal achieved a much-awaited milestone of $10 billion in yearly revenue.
+Between 2011 and 2018, PayPal revenue increased over 3 folds, from $4.49 billion to $15.46 billion.
+In the coming years, the growth rate is expected to accelerate further as the exploded adoption of the internet and mobile has revolutionized the global e-commerce market.

 Founded in December 1998 as Confinity Inc., by Max Levchin, Peter Thiel, Luke Nosek, and Ken Howery, PayPal Holding Inc. (NASDAQ: PYPL) was funded by John Malloy from BlurRun ventures.